 In May 2008, the Company received notice that Roche was exercising the "no cause" termination right under the license agreement for BCX-4208.
 Upon the effective date of termination, which is 180 days from the date of notice, the Company will regain worldwide rights to BCX-4208.
-Roche and the Company have agreed to complete the ongoing Phase IIa trial with BCX-4208, which is a randomized, double blind, placebo controlled, dose ranging trial being conducted in 66 patients with moderate to severe plaque psoriasis.
-Upon termination, the Company will recognize the remaining deferred revenue and deferred expense related to the license agreement, which are \$26.9 million and \$8.3 million, respectively, as of June 30, 2008.
+Earlier this year, Roche and the Company reported results of the recently completed Phase IIa trial with BCX-4208, a randomized, double blind, placebo controlled, dose ranging trial conducted in 66 patients with moderate to severe plaque psoriasis.
+Upon termination, the Company will recognize the remaining deferred revenue and deferred expense related to the license agreement, which are \$26.5 million and \$8.2 million, respectively, as of September 30, 2008.

 The Company is currently in dispute with Mundipharma regarding the contractual obligations of the parties with respect to certain costs related to the manufacturing and development of forodesine HCl.
 Notwithstanding, the Company does not believe that it is responsible for any of the disputed amounts.
-The Company is engaged in ongoing discussion to resolve this dispute.
+The Company is engaged in ongoing discussions to resolve this dispute.
 The maximum potential exposure to the Company is estimated to be approximately \$2.5 million.
-Because of the preliminary nature of the discussions, no amounts have been accrued as of June 30, 2008.
+Because of the preliminary nature of the discussions, no amounts have been accrued as of September 30, 2008.

 In June 2006 and in February 2007, the Company entered into collaborative relationships with Green Cross Corporation ("Green Cross") and Shionogi & Co., Ltd. ("Shionogi"), respectively, for the development and commercialization of peramivir.
 Consistent with the accounting treatment in the Roche and Mundipharma license arrangements, the Company has deferred the upfront payments made by Green Cross and Shionogi and the sublicense fees payable by the Company to UAB.
 The recognition of the revenue and the expense from the Green Cross agreement began in August 2006 and will continue through November 2009.
 The recognition of the revenue and the expense from the Shionogi agreement began in April 2007 and will continue through December 2017.
+In October 2008, Shionogi and the Company amended their agreement to expand Shionogi's exclusive license to include Taiwan.
+This amendment did not include any additional upfront payment to the Company but, consistent with the original agreement between the parties, will include potential future royalties on sales.